jmurty/roam/README.md

 **roam** works with Python versions 3.6 and later.

-## Core concepts
+## Basics

+**roam** works as a shim over data objects that intercepts Python operations and does extra work to make data traversal easier and more forgiving.

+There are three key steps you need to use **roam**:

-- create a `Roamer` with your data
+1. make a `Roamer` shim for your data with `roam.Roamer(data)` or with the more concise `r` alias `roam.r(data)`:
-- express paths using Python "dot" or "index" syntax, in any combination. **roam* will perform attribute or index lookups as needed
+   `shim = roam.r(data)`
+2. express the path or paths to traverse through your data in Python attribute (dot) or key/index (slice) syntax
+   - you can use dot syntax whether the underlying objects support attribute or index lookups:
+     `step = shim.path.to.traverse`
+   - you can also use key/index lookups if you prefer, or if you need to traverse a path that is not a valid Python attribute name:
+     `step = shim.path.to["step through"]`
+   - if your data includes collections of items like lists, expressing a slice operation instructs **roam** to apply following path lookups to **each item** in the collection, and to ignore items in the collection that don't match the following path.
+     Think of a slice in **roam** paths as being like a combined *for-each* and *filter*.
+     You can process all items in the collection with the special `[:]` slice, or a subset using `[2:3]` etc:
+     `step = shim.path.to.list[:].path.in.each.list.item`
+   - an integer index lookup will get the *i-th* item in a collection as you would expect:
+     `step = shim.path.to.list[:].nested.list[0]  # first item in each nested list`
+3. retrieve a final result by *calling* the shim object, which tells **roam** to return the underlying data
+   - if the path you expressed was valid, you will get your result data:
+     `result = step()`
-- "call" as a function to fetch the result
+   - if the path included a slice operation to process items in a collection, the result will be a tuple of matching items:
+     `multiple_results = step()`
+   - if you expressed an invalid path, you will instead get the `roam.MISSING` marker object.
+You can check for this result directly, or rely on its falsey-ness:
+     `assert step() is roam.MISSING`
+     `assert not step()`

+## Advanced topics

-- the `roam.MISSING` placeholder
+- falsey-ness of `roam.MISSING`
-- traverse collections with slices
 - rich path descriptions and exceptions

-## Advanced topics

-- **roam** is a shim (lookup order, equality, iteration, falsey-ness, truthiness)
+- **roam** is a shim (lookup order, equality, iteration, falsey-ness, truthiness, length)
-- `roam.MISSING` is falsey
 - call nested methods
 - re-wrap result of nested method call with the `_roam` option
 - fail fast with the `_raise` option